New to Yoga? Things to Know Before Taking Your First Class

 In the traditional yogic wisdom, the guru-shishya parampara represents the sacred student-teacher relationship on the yogic path.
 As many modern yoga studios offer introductory packages and discounts, it’s tempting to “studio hop” and continually try new styles.
 However, once you find a teacher whose wisdom and teaching style resonates with you, consider committing to deepen that connection over time.
 Rather than chasing deals, invest in your personal growth by developing an authentic guru-shishya bond with your instructor.
 Allow their guidance to root you in yogic journey.

-At Repose Yoga Studio, I strive to honour the ancient, authentic traditions of yoga in an intimate, judgment-free community.
+At Repose Yoga Studio in Mount Waverley, I strive to honour the ancient, authentic traditions of yoga in an intimate, judgment-free community.
 The small class sizes, never exceeding 8 students, allows for personalized guidance on each person’s journey.
 The studio, which has been established for 15 years and serves the local community of Mount Waverley and surrounding suburbs, offers a variety of class styles including Restorative, Hatha, and Vinyasa yoga.
 Students foster meaningful bonds with a multigenerational community during and after each rejuvenating session.

 So, what should a newcomer expect in one of my classes?
 A little sharing, barrels of laughter, and immersion in traditional techniques – the core pillars of asana, pranayama, and meditation.
 Expect to breathe fully, release what no longer serves you, and tune into your inner wisdom.
 Trust in the gradual process of learning and allow yourself to repose as you reconnect with your most authentic self on the mat.